juanluelguerre/HangfireDemoApi/README.md

 # Hangfire Demo API

-This is a demo project to show how to use Hangfire in a .NET 8 Web API project.
+This is a demo project to show how to use Hangfire in a .NET 8 Web API project and how unit tests work using Autofixture, NSubstitue, FluentAssertion and much more.

 ## Prerequisites